daybugging/stefanzweifel.io/portfolio.md

 permalink: /portfolio/
 ---

-All projects you see here were made during my free time.
-Due to NDAs you don't see work I've done for clients.
+What you see here is my work outside of my day to day job.
+Due to NDAs I can't show you work I've done for clients.

 <ul class="portfolio--grid">
     {% for post in site.portfolio %}